jadvani/JPG_to_PDF/README.md

 * fpdf

- export the app as an .exe windows file using this command (pynstaller library must be available too for that): pyinstaller --onefile --icon=logo.ico --noconsole test_app2.py
+Export the app as an .exe windows file using this command (pynstaller library must be available too for that): pyinstaller --onefile --icon=logo.ico --noconsole test_app2.py